Shannonygarrett/Portfolio-/README.md

 # About Me

-Hi, I’m Shannon Mcelderry, a dedicated software developer and aspiring engineer with a passion for solving problems and building impactful applications.
+Hi, I’m Shannon Garrett, a dedicated software developer and aspiring engineer with a passion for solving problems and building impactful applications.
 With a background in network engineering and coding, I thrive on designing and optimizing projects that blend functionality with innovation.

 Skills